Day 1: Wicklow Mountains & Glendalough

 Day 3: Mount Brandon & Connors Pass

 Today we walk up Mount Brandon.
 First we will travel through the famous Conor Pass with marvellous views of the Dingle Peninsula and Mt Brandon.
 The summit is 1000m and should take no longer than 4 hours.
 After our great adventure, we will head back to Dingle and you will have the option to see, swim or kayak with Fungi, a wild dolphin that calls Dingle his home.

 Highlight of the day: Climbing up Mt Brandon

 Overnight: Dingle Town

 Restaurant Suggestion: Walkers Bar & Restaurant

-Day 4: Slea Head Walk & Views of The Blasket Islands
+Day 4: Slea Head & The Blasket Islands

 Slea Head lies ahead of us today.
-National Geographic has put this peninsula in the top 10 drives in the world and I would put it in the top 3!
+National Geographic has put this peninsula in the top 10 routes in the world.
+Well we would put it in the top 3!
 We will stroll through the gorgeous fuchsia lined roads of Slea Head and follow the cliffs around to our view point of Great Blasket Island.
 There are more megalithic relics on this peninsula than on the rest of the island; it is an archaeologist’s dream.
-Our walk is nice and easy today, with spectacular views out to the Atlantic and Dead Man’s Island.
-Everywhere you turn there are awe-inspiring landscapes, you will have excellent photo opportunities as you walk.
-This peninsula is the closest you can get to the United States from Europe.
-Your walk will finish in the village of Ballyferriter, a Gaeltacht area, where all the locals speak in Ireland’s native tongue.
-Céad mile fáilte!
-A hundred thousand welcomes!

 Highlight of the day: Hike Slea Head